reduxjs/redux/README.md

 import { Component } from 'react';
 import { connect } from 'react-redux';

+// Action creators:
+import { increment } from '../actionsCreators';
+// “Dumb” component:
-// Assuming this is our “dumb” counter import Counter from '../components/Counter';
+import Counter from '../components/Counter';

-// Assuming action creators as named exports: import * as counterActionCreators from '../actionsCreators';

 // Which part of the Redux global state does our component want to receive as props? function mapState(state) {